-Nursery plants produced from material that has been tested and found free of the viruses of concern will be able to make the claim that they were "produced from material verified to be free from GLRaV 1 and 3, GRBV and GPGV by the Canadian Grapevine Certification Network - Réseau
+Should an auditor, inspector and/or CGCN-RCCV Board or staff member visit the nursery facility, they should be able to easily identify CGCN-RCCV material based on plant/vine labelling and paperwork as described below.
+Please refer to CGCN-RCCV's Permitted Certification Claims policy document for further details.

+Plant/Vine Labelling

+Plants that are produced according to these Verification Protocols must be tagged/labelled using weather-resistant material.
-Canadian de Certification de la Vigne" (or the CGCN-RCCV logo) if both rootstock and scion wood have been verified by CGCN-RCCV or the plant is own rooted and propagated from CGCN-RCCV verified material.

-If only the scion part of a grafted plant is from material verified by CGCN-RCCV or certified by CGCN-RCCV the descriptive phrase "the scion part of the plant was produced from material verified to be free from GLRaV 1 and 3, GRBV and GPGV by the Canadian Grapevine Certification Network - Réseau Canadian de Certification de la Vigne" (or the CGCN-RCCV logo and the words "Scion verified by") will be used.
+- If both the rootstock and scion wood have been verified by CGCN-RCCV, or the plant is own-rooted and propagated from CGCN-RCCV verified material, the product must be tagged/labelled as "CGCN-RCCV verified" (or the words "verified by" followed by the CGCN-RCCV logo). - If only the scion part of a grafted plant is from material verified by CGCN-RCCV or certified by CGCN-RCCV the tag/label must be tagged/labelled as "scion verified by CGCN-RCCV" (or the words "scion verified by" followed by the CGCN-RCCV logo).

 CGCN-RCCV certified G2 or G3 material is given an equivalent status to that of the CGCN-RCCV verified material.
 The nursery has the option to identify the provenance and certification status of the rootstock.

+Paperwork

-The descriptive phrase will be used on documentation accompanying shipment of plants and on invoices, clearly identifying only those grapevines, or part of the grapevines that have been produced from verified by CGCN-RCCV material.
+The descriptive phrase will be used on documentation accompanying shipment of plants and on invoices.
+The following details must be outlined: